 What is a Cricut machine?

-When the machine is working, the bottom bar turns to move the materials you are cutting forward and backwards.
+When the machine is working, the bottom bar turns to move the materials you are cutting forward and backward.
 The box with clamps moves from side to side on the second metal arm.
 This means a 2D shape can be created by the two bars working together.

 The clamp/clamps on the front of the Cricut machine hold different tools.
 This is usually a cutting blade or a pen.
 These cut or draw onto the material below.
 You tell the machine what material you are using.
 It then knows how deep to cut or the right pressure to apply to produce the perfect results.